leaxp/mdl/README.md

 This is a brief summary of my learnt topics in deep learning.
 Although this is not a tutorial you can still find some usefull codes in the correspodent topic folder.

-# 3. Autoencoders
+# 3. ConvNet Autoencoders

-Along my studies of convolutional neural networks (ConvNet) autoencoders, I reproduced the examples sugested on Keras blog (https://blog.keras.io/building-autoencoders-in-keras.html).
+Along my studies of convolutional neural networks (ConvNet) autoencoders, I reproduced the examples suggested on Keras blog (https://blog.keras.io/building-autoencoders-in-keras.html).
 The main idea behind autoencoders is first reduce the dimensionality (**Encoder**) and than later increase back (**Decoder**).